MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxRemoteJob.md

 Resolves the `RxComputeContext` that is associated with the job

+# Returns

-:return: The `RxComputeContext` that is associated with the job or `None` if the compute context isn’t valid
+The `RxComputeContext` that is associated with the job or `None` if the compute context isn’t valid